Employee Benefits & Services

 Reason for Policy

-The Georgia Institute of Technology provides a variety of flexible working arrangements, at the discretion of individual departments, to enable employees to serve customers, meet Institute and departmental goals, and balance personal and professional responsibilities.
+The Georgia Institute of Technology provides a variety of flexible working arrangements, including Compressed Workweek, Flextime, and Telecommuting at the discretion of individual units to enable employees to serve students and customers, meet Institute and unit level goals, and balance professional and personal responsibilities.
 Participating in a flexible working arrangement is a privilege and not a right.

 Policy Statement